mlab-modules/USB232R02/doc/tindie.md

 USB232R02 is a USB-UART adapter based on the FTDI chip [FT231XQ](https://ftdichip.com/products/ft231xq/).
-The converter is characterized by its mechanical arrangement, which is compatible with the MLAB construction kit, ensuring the robustness of manufactured devices and a unified approach to connecting individual components using pin-headers.
+The converter is characterized by its mechanical arrangement, which is compatible with the MLAB construction kit, ensuring the robustness of manufactured devices and a unified approach to connecting individual components using pin headers.
 The converter is equipped with a USB-B connector for connection to a computer, for example.
 This ensures a high-quality USB connection without communication dropout.
 The converter supports USB Full speed with a transfer rate of up to 12 Mbps.